 Who plays in the Spring Season?
 Registration is open for all YOUTH & HIGH SCHOOL boys & girls.
 The Spring Season is community based including, but not limited to; Birmingham, Chelsea, Homewood, Hoover, Mountain Brook, Oak Mountain, Trussville & Vestavia as well as outlying communities such as Clay/Chalkville, Pelham, Gardendale, Leeds & Irondale, to name a few.
 If you want to play lacrosse this spring, you register through the GBYLA and we will assign you to a team!

 What division should I register my child for?
-Our age cutoff date for boys U9 thru U13 is born on or after September 1st.
-Middle School boys are by grades 7 & 8.
-Girls are by grade; 1-12.
-An age cutoff chart is available on the Spring Season 2017 page.
+Our age cutoff date is born on or after September 1st.
+An age cutoff chart is available on our website under PROGRAMS/Spring Season 2018.

 Do Divisions ever get full?
 YES!!
 If your division is full upon registering, your child will be placed on a waiting list.
 Avoid the wait list and register early!